A year of Covid-19, a US election, Black Lives Matter, Samuel Paty and Nagorno-Karabakh

-Category: World Hits: 5An invisible foe indifferent to man-made borders, the world's greatest pandemic in a century triggered fear, anxiety, and sometimes the worst but also the best in humanity.
+Category: World Hits: 7An invisible foe indifferent to man-made borders, the world's greatest pandemic in a century triggered fear, anxiety, and sometimes the worst but also the best in humanity.
 In Italy and elsewhere, we clapped for care workers who appropriately bore the name of front-line workers, heading into battle desperately short of protective equipment and all too often sacrificing their own lives.

 Read more https://www.france24.com/en/tv-shows/the-world-this-week/20201224-a-year-with-covid-19-us-presidential-election-black-lives-matter-samuel-paty-and-nagorno-karabakh